Fantasy hockey: Running a hockey pool

+Simulated Fantasy Hockey

+A variant of fantasy hockey that does not rely on day-to-day real world player statistics is simulated fantasy hockey.

+In a simulated fantasy hockey league, each team owner builds a roster of players who are represented by a set of ratings for attributes such as scoring prowess and passing ability.
+The assembled rosters then compete in simulated head-to-head matchups, with the outcome determined by the attributes of the players.
+Simulation of those games can be conducted manually or using specialized computer software.
+Because the games are simulated, they do not require any real-world hockey leagues to be in-season, meaning simulated fantasy hockey can be played year-round.

+Each simulated hockey league has its own rules for player acquisition, scheduling, and for determining player ratings.
+While many leagues are focused on active NHL players, some leagues opt to not use real-world players at all, assigning ratings to fictional players, while others build their rosters from historical players.

 History

 One of the first known fantasy hockey leagues was formed in 1981 by Jay Arbour (son of legendary New York Islanders Coach Al Arbour) and Neil Smith (who served as GM of the NY Rangers from 1989–2000).
 The league also included sportscasters Howie Rose and Sam Rosen, among others.

 The longest documented continuously run hockey pool was formed in 1980 by a group of students from Handsworth Secondary School in North Vancouver, Canada.
-Known as the "Handsworth Alumni Hockey Pool", it is now in its 42nd year of existence as of the start of the 2021/2022 NHL Season.
+Known as the "Handsworth Alumni Hockey Pool", it is now in its 46th year of existence as of the 2025/2026 NHL Season.
 The only year the pool was not active was during the 2004-2005 NHL Season, which was cancelled due to a labour dispute.